Budapest in December: Weather & 15 Best Things to Do (2026)

-The best things to do in Budapest in December is to visit the Christmas markets, go ice-skating, relax in the warm thermal baths, try traditional Hungarian food, watch the New Years’ Eve fireworks, ride the Christmas tram or even go skiing.
+Some of the best things to do in Budapest in December is to visit the Christmas markets, go ice-skating, relax in the thermal baths, go on a river cruise, try traditional Hungarian food and watch the New Years’ Eve fireworks.

 Budapest Weather in December